Signs of Oral Cancer You Should Never Ignore

 The five-year survival rate for early-stage lip tumours is 93 per cent; for those afflicting the mouth or tongue, it’s roughly 75 per cent.
 The stage at which oral cancer is caught makes a big difference.
 Dentists, who check on areas you can’t easily see, are trained to flag red patches, white patches and other initial symptoms.

-Learn to spot the signs of oral cancer
+Learn to spot oral cancer symptoms yourself

 Branislav Bystricky of the European Society for Medical Oncology recommends seeing a doctor if any of these problems last for more than three weeks.
 He adds that it isn’t unusual for a relatively small, subtle mouth tumour to be accompanied by noticeably swollen lymph glands.
 “This swelling can sometimes be detected by patients; it shows up as lumps in the neck or under the chin that are enlarging or that don’t disappear after a course of antibiotics,” he says.